Sinsinati23/programming/README.md

 distance_to_alpha_centauri = 4.367 # looks like a float
 type(distance_to_alpha_centauri) ## <class 'float'>

-# uso de if, else y elif
+# Uso de if, else y elif
 Uso de if
 a = 97
 b = 100